safx/Wrap-MCP/README.md

 wrap-mcp [wrap-mcp options] -- <wrappee_command> [wrappee arguments]
 ```

+#### Options

+- `--ansi`: Preserve ANSI escape sequences in stderr logs
+  - By default, Wrap-MCP removes ANSI escape sequences using a hybrid approach:
+    - Sets `NO_COLOR=1`, `CLICOLOR=0`, and `RUST_LOG_STYLE=never` environment variables for the wrappee
+    - Additionally removes any remaining ANSI escape sequences from stderr output
+  - Use this option to preserve the original formatting

 ### Environment Variables

 - `WRAP_MCP_TRANSPORT`: Transport method (`stdio` or `http`, default: `stdio`)